bernalp/fraud_detection/README.md

 - make predictions on the encoded test data
 - reshape ytest to a 1D array
 - calculate the accuracy score
+- Try classify whether a transaction is a fraud or not by feeding about a transaction into the model